-- Promote closer collaboration between local units of government and the District on water quality improvement efforts as an element of capital improvement plans; - Foster stormwater management innovation and create demonstration/education examples; - Defray local costs in the broader, watershed-wide interest of improving water quality; and - Improve de-icing operations throughout the District. - Promote actions to increase resiliency of District resourceds.
+• Promote closer collaboration between local units of

+government and the District on water quality improvement efforts as an element of capital improvement plans;

+- Defray local costs in the broader, watershed-wide interest of improving water quality; and - Improve de-icing operations throughout the District. - Promote actions to increase resiliency of District resourceds.